acconeer/acconeer-python-exploration/README.md

 ### Detectors

-Using detectors are only supported with the XM112 module.
+Using detectors is only supported with the XM112 module.

 - `distance_peak_fix_threshold.py` \
   Demonstrates the *distance peak* detector.